gura-lang/gura/doc/language-manual/01-Launch-Program.md

     # coding: shift_jis
     println('... string that may contain characters in Shift-JIS ...')

-A magic comment has a format like `coding: XXXXXX` where `XXXXXX` indicates what encoding the parser is to use.
+A magic comment has a format like "`coding: XXXXXX`" where "`XXXXXX`" indicates what encoding the parser is to use.
-It can be detected when it appears at the first or second line of a script and is described as a line comment that begins with `#` or `//`.
+It can be detected when it appears at the first or second line of a script and is described as a line comment that begins with "`#`" or "`//`".

 The following format is acceptable too.